-YOUR NEW TANKLESS WATER HEATER MAY BE ELIGIBLE FOR $300 FEDERAL ENERGY TAX CREDIT
+YOUR NEW TANKLESS WATER HEATER MAY BE ELIGIBLE FOR UP TO $600 FEDERAL ENERGY TAX CREDIT

-Non-Business Energy Property Tax Credits have been retroactively extended back to January 1, 2019, through all of 2020.
+Non-Business Energy Property Tax Credits have been retroactively extended back to January 1, 2019, through 2032.

 Here is how it works: